KinzaNazir13/AETUnet/README.md

            --batch-size → Number of samples per batch (default: 4) --lr → Learning rate (default: 0.0015)

+## Model
+The segmentation model is based on a custom UNet architecture (AETUnet), supporting:

+Adjustable input channels.
+Adjustable number of output classes.
+## Results
+The results, including loss and accuracy, are logged in a text file with a timestamp.

 ## Acknowledgments
 This repository is part of the research work on lightweight deep learning architectures for medical image segmentation.
 If you use this code, please consider citing the corresponding paper.